SMotlaq/simple-gamer/README.md

 ![first-threshold](git_images/110_2_firstThreshold.jpg?raw=true "First threshold")

 ## 3- Convolutional filter
 We know if a signal will be convolved to itself, the output of this convlution has tha maximum possible value.
 So in this step I convolve the screen image to a simple white circle.
-After this I expect to see some white blured areas in the ball position.
+After this I expect to see some white blured areas at the ball position.
 ```python
 path = os.getcwd()
 kernel_path   = os.path.join(path, 'cir.png')